 \section{Simulation Comparison}

-To validate the proposed linearised GMSE estimation approach, and allow for a fair comparison with the bootstrap estimator, we run a set of simulation studies with varying sample sizes $n = 0.05 \times N$, where $N \in \{100.000, 300.000, 500.000\}$.
+To validate the proposed linearised GMSE estimation approach, we run a set of simulation studies with varying sample sizes $n = 0.05 \times N$, where $N \in \{100,000; 300,000; 500,000\}$.
 We follow a data-driven approach, guided by real data described in Section~\ref{sec: application}, which refer to the ISTAT register of the attained level of education (response variable) and include a set of covariates as described in Table~\ref{tab: covariates}.
 In our simulations, covariate data are re-generated independently from an infinite population specified by $\bm{x}_j \sim \text{Multinomial}(\bm{p}_{X_j}), \forall j$, with correspondent parameters given in Table~\ref{tab: covariates} (column 3).
-The sample membership indicator $\lambda_i$ is generated independently as $\lambda_i \sim \text{Bern}(\pi_i), i = 1,\dots, N$, where $\pi_i = 0.05$ is the inclusion probability of each unit $i$.
-This mimics an SRS design with replacement.
+The sample membership indicator $\lambda_i$ is generated according to an SRS design without replacement, using the R function ``\texttt{sample($N, n$)}'', with $N$ the register units and $n$ the fixed sample size.
 Furthermore, we account for the internal domain variable $X_2 : \texttt{gender}$, and for an external one, given by $X_5 : \texttt{province}$ and generated as $\gamma_2 = \bm{x}_5 \sim \text{Multinomial}(\bm{p}_{X_5})$.
 If a variable $X_j$ is used as a model predictor it represents an internal domain; otherwise it defines an external one.
-The response variable is generated according to the multinomial model of interest, as described in Section~\ref{sec: gmse_mult}, with the ``true'' fixed coefficients $\bm{\beta} = (\bm{\beta}_1, \dots, \bm{\beta}_K)$ specified in Table~\ref{tab: true_coeff}.
+The response variable is generated according to the multinomial model of interest, as described in Section~\ref{sec: gmse_mult}, with the ``true'' fixed coefficients $\bm{\beta} = (\bm{\beta}_1, \dots, \bm{\beta}_K)$ specified in Table 1 (Supplementary material D).